Shikhany: History

 The original settlement at Shikhany was founded in 1820 as part of the estate of Count Vasily Vasil'evich Orlov-Denisov.
 The first school was opened at the site in 1876.
 By 1917, there were still only five inhabitants resident in two houses.
 The subsequent expansion of the settlement was presumably a consequence of the opening of the adjacent chemical warfare establishment.
 On 30 June 1997, the town was transformed by an edict of President Yeltsin into a Closed Administrative-Territorial Formation (ZATO).
 Under the terms of this edict, travel to Shikhany was restricted and special police, procuracy and courts operated directly under Moscow jurisdiction.
 This status was revoked on 1 January 2019.

 The town comprises Shikhany-1, the town proper, Shikhany-2, the military chemical base, and Shikhany-4, the arsenal.
+Shikhany-4 appears to be the location of the 115th Arsenal of the Russian Radiation, Chemical and Biological Protection Troops.

 Shikhany-2 (Vol'sk-18)

 The military chemical base at Shikany-2 (previously known as Vol'sk-18) has a long history.
 At the end of 1927, a secret Soviet–German agreement was reached concerning the construction of a joint chemical warfare experimental establishment at the site.
 Under the Versailles Treaty, Germany was forbidden from undertaking tests with chemical warfare agents or developing associated delivery systems.
 Collaboration with the Soviet Union was viewed as a useful means of concealing such activities from the eyes of the Western allies.
 The Shikhany-2 site was located 15 kilometres from the town of Vol'sk.
 It had been selected as early as 1924 to become a centre of Soviet chemical warfare activities.
 Under the terms of the agreement with the Germans, the Tomka project was created with the aim of both producing chemical weapons and operating experimental establishments at the site.
 The main focus of the Tomka project was on mustard gas, the climate at Shikhany being well suited for studying the field behaviours of the gas.
 Studies were also made of its toxicology.
 Stores for the joint project, including huts for accommodation, were transferred from Berlin to Shikhany.
 By the summer of 1928, chemical warfare field trials were fully underway.
 During the period through to 1931, around thirty German staff were based at Shikhany.
 The Tomka project was terminated in the spring of 1933.